 Nobody ever said running a business was a walk in the park.
 As an employer, you have a lot of balls in the air, and compliance is just one of them.
 One really, really important one that, if dropped, could cost you a whole lot of money.

-Bear in mind, this list is not comprehensive, and there may be local or industry-specific employment requirements that your business needs to comply with.
+Bear in mind, this list is not comprehensive, and there may be other local or industry-specific employment requirements that your business needs to comply with.
 It’s best to consult with counsel to ensure compliance with all applicable laws, as Justworks does not provide legal advice.

 Payroll Tax Accounts